AI Book Generator:

 - Progressive chapters: basics → mastery

-- On your Kindle in 15 minutes
+- On Kindle, Kobo, Apple Books in 15 minutes

 See what you get